Make Private Mortgage Insurance a Thing of the Past

 Keep a running total of money going toward the principal.
-You'll want to stay aware of the the purchase amounts of the houses that are selling in your neighborhood.
-If your loan is under five years old, it's likely you haven't greatly reduced principal � it's been mostly interest.
+You'll want to stay aware of the the purchase prices of the houses that are selling around you.
+You've been paying mostly interest if your mortgage loan closed fewer than 5 years ago, so your principal probably hasn't gone down much.

 Metro Mortgage can help find out if you can eliminate your PMI.
-Call us: 866-300-1550.
+Give us a call at 866-300-1550.

 Got a Question?